Snowflake-Labs/sfquickstarts/site/sfguides/src/tealium-snowflake-integration/tealium-snowflake-integration.md

 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Tealium, Snowpipe Streaming, Staging Tables, Real-Time, CDP, Customer Data Platform, Data Activation

-# Collect and Activate Customer Data Using Tealium's Snowflake Streaming
+# Collect and Activate Customer Data Using Tealium and Snowpipe Streaming

 <!-- ------------------------ -->
 ## Overview
 Duration: 2

-### Overview
+## Introduction
-This quickstart guide will review the configuration of the Snowflake Data Source and Snowflake Streaming connectors within the Tealium.
+This quickstart guide will review the configuration of the Snowflake Data Source and Snowflake Streaming connectors within Tealium.
 Tealium's Customer Data Hub acts as a high quality data source and a real-time activation engine for Snowflake.
 Use Tealium to capture and send low latency customer interaction data to Snowflake for further analysis or to inform AI initiatives, and automate real-time data activation using Snowflake data across Tealium’s 1300+ integration marketplace.

 #### Send Data to Snowflake
 - Create a staging table in Snowflake to land the data